What’s in your bag?

 VOCABULARY

 The worksheet starts with a quick warm-up activity.
 Students get a few questions and have to choose correct verbs.
 The task includes the following pairs of verbs: carry/wear, leave/stay and bring/take.
 After checking the answers, students discuss these questions.
-Next, students learn vocabulary for things we carry in our bags or backpacks by completing different categories: accessories, cosmetics, electronic devices and other.
-Ask your students to think of two more words that they can add to each category.
+Next, students learn vocabulary for things we carry in our bags or backpacks by matching a few words to pictures.
+Then, they complete different categories: accessories, cosmetics, electronic devices and other.
+They also need to think of two more words that they can add to each category.
 TIP: You could make students work in pairs to come up with some ideas together.

 VIDEOS